punnavenu/Tensorflowjs/README.md

 this is a Classification project on IrisDataset which i performed on Tensorflow.js

-Requirements
+Requirements:
-Webserver for chrome
+1.webserver for chrome
-Html editor ( Brackets)
+2.Html editor ( Brackets)
-chrome browser
+3.chrome browser
 the beauty of the Tensorflow.js is we can work on chrome while the model is running in the background (asynchronous)